-Crisis Leave Sharing Program.
+Crisis Leave Sharing Program

-Employees may contribute three (3) days of accrued sick leave per calendar year to benefit another employee at the same College who is suffering from a catastrophic illness or who is unable to report to work due to pandemic quarantine measures.
+Employees may contribute accrued sick leave to benefit another employee at the same College who is suffering from a catastrophic illness or who is unable to report to work due to pandemic quarantine measures.
 Sick leave shall be donated in no less than a one (1) day increment.
 Hours donated, but not used, will be maintained in a shared leave pool and distributed on an as needed basis to eligible employees by a Shared Leave Committee designated by the College.

-The Committee will determine the amount of donated leave an employee may receive and may only authorize an employee to use up to a maximum of ninety (90) days (90) in a twelve (12) month period.
-To be eligible to receive donated leave, an employee must have been employed for one academic year, have had absences of at least thirty (30) days during the prior six (6) months and have exhausted all paid leave.
+The Committee will determine the amount of donated leave an employee may receive and may only authorize an employee to use up to a maximum of ninety (90) days in a twelve (12) month period.
+To be eligible to receive donated leave, an employee must have exhausted all paid leave.
 The crisis leave-sharing program will permit salary and health insurance continuation for those employees receiving shared leave.

-Details of the Crisis Leave Sharing Program are available at the College Human Resources Office.
+Details of the Crisis Leave Sharing Program are available at the College Human Resource Office.